Surgery for pancreatic cancer - discharge

 You may have drains at the site of your surgery when you leave the hospital.
 The nurse will tell you how to care for the drains.

-Do not take aspirin, ibuprofen (Advil, Motrin), or naproxen (Aleve, Naprosyn), unless directed by your doctor, as these medicines may increase bleeding.
+Do not take aspirin, ibuprofen (Advil, Motrin), or naproxen (Aleve, Naprosyn), unless directed by your surgeon, as these medicines may increase bleeding.

 You should be able to do most of your regular activities in 6 to 8 weeks.
 Before that:

-- Do not lift anything heavier than 10 to 15 pounds (4.5 to 7 kilograms) until you see your doctor.
+- Do not lift anything heavier than 10 to 15 pounds (4.5 to 7 kilograms) until you see your surgeon.

 - Avoid all strenuous activity.
 This includes heavy exercising, weightlifting, and other activities that make you breathe hard or strain.